Bayesian Analysis of Neutron Star Mass and Radius Observations

 This document describes the open-source MPI implementation of a Bayesian analysis of mass and radius data to determine the mass versus radius curve and the equation of state of dense matter.
 This package will principally be useful for those physicists and astrophysicists who are already familiar with C++ and are interested in modifying this code for their own use.

-This implementation was originally supported by Chandra grant TM1-12003X.
+This code was originally supported by Chandra grant TM1-12003X.

 This is a beta version.
 Use at your own risk.